M1-CHPS/glhpc/docs/lab5.md

 #### b) What's the mean instructions / cycle ?
 #### c) Is the application compute or memory intensive ?

+Put simply:

-Memory intensive application have very low intructions / cycles, and high memory metrics.
+- Memory intensive application have relatively low instructions / cycles, and high memory metrics.
-Compute intensive applications are vectorized (High intructions / cycles) and threads are fully used.
+- Compute intensive applications are vectorized (High intructions / cycles) and threads are fully used.
+  Memory usage is relatively low because the arithmetic density is high.

-#### d) What is costlier: running the BLS algorithm, or loading the huge dataset ?
+#### d) What is costlier: running the BLS algorithm, or loading the dataset ?

 Run the following:
 ```sh title="Perf Record"